Bacup: Culture and community

 The key date in Bacup's cultural calendar is Easter Saturday, when the Britannia Coconut Dancers beat the bounds of the town via a dance procession.
 Britannia Coconut Dancers are an English country dance troupe from Bacup whose routines are steeped in local folk tradition.
 They wear distinctive costumes and have a custom of blackening their faces.
 The origin of the troupe is claimed to have its roots in Moorish, pagan, medieval, mining and Cornish customs.
 The Easter Saturday procession begins annually at the Traveller's Rest Public House on the A671 road.
 The dancers are accompanied by members of Stacksteads Silver Band and proceed to dance their way through the streets.

 Bacup Museum is local history hub and exhibition centre in Bacup.
 The Bacup Natural History Society was formed in 1878.
 The work of the society is carried out by a group of volunteers who have a base in the Bacup Museum which contains many domestic, military, industrial, natural history, and religious collections.

 Bacup has been used as a filming location for the 1980s BBC TV police drama Juliet Bravo, Hetty Wainthropp Investigates, parts of The League of Gentlemen and much of the film Girls' Night.
 Elements of the BBC TV drama Oranges Are Not the Only Fruit were also filmed on location in Bacup.
 The famous 1961 British film Whistle Down the Wind starring Hayley Mills also used various parts of Bacup for filming.
 The comedy drama Brassic was also largely filmed in Bacup.

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill and local relay TV transmitters.

+Local radio stations are BBC Radio Lancashire on 95.5 FM, Heart North West on 105.4 FM, Capital Manchester and Lancashire on 107.0 FM, Greatest Hits Radio Lancashire on 96.5 FM, and Rossendale Radio, a community based radio station which broadcast to the town on 104.7 FM.